 Finding the best home office desk to suit your job and your space is key to working from home effectively.
 In our expert buying guide, you'll find details on how to choose your desk wisely, along with product recommendations from several big-name retailers.

-The layout of your home has a big impact on which desks are a suitable option.
+Which desk you can buy will be determined to a large degree by the layout of your room.
 A corner desk offers plenty of room to spread out if you have space.
 But for a smaller house or rented accommodation, you might need to squeeze in a portable desk on wheels or a laptop stand that you can rest on the kitchen table.

 Discover more about the best desks for working from home, including standing desks, folding desks and wall-mounted desks, plus how much they cost, where to buy and expert tips for healthy desk working.

 Opt for the largest home office desk that fits comfortably in your space, as you can never have enough work surface.
 Remember, if you have more space to play with, you can add worktop drawers for additional storage.

 A standard two-drawer desk will measure around one metre wide.
 If you're tucking yourself into the corner of the room or in a gap beneath the stairs, a one-drawer desk might be a better fit.
 Really short on space?
 An Ikea laptop stand measures around 50-70cm wide and has a rubber underside to stop it from moving around.

 As well as recording the more obvious dimensions of your room and the measurements of the desk before you buy online, also check whether an existing office chair you use will fit underneath it.

 Working from home at your desk for hours at a time in an unnatural position is bad for your back.
 Make some adjustments to your desk space and you can prevent muscle strain and back pain.

 Advice on the NHS website suggests you consider the following when setting up your home office desk: